-- Learn the theory and practice of Cognitive Behavioural Therapy
+- Learn the theory and practice of Cognitive Behavioural Therapy (CBT) - the best evidenced psychotherapy in mental health.

 - Core CBT competencies are developed through multiple methods, including lectures, workshops, role play, academic evaluation and close clinical supervision.